Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

 \subsection{Dependence on hyperparameters and initialization}

 The AM optimization \eqref{eq:FeatureVectorization} is highly non-convex, and therefore the obtained FVs can depend on the hyperparameter setting and parameter initialization.
-Hence, we would need to carefully tune the settings such that that the FVs properly extracts the concepts that the networks is using for the decision-making process.
-Accordingly, we investigate the dependence of FVs on the hyperparameters, e.g., the number of epochs for SGD and the step size $\alpha$, and the initialization --- we start from two random initial points, $v_0^{(1)}$ and $v_0^{(2)}$ to solve the optimization problem of \eqref{eq:FeatureVectorization}.
-From the results, shown in Fig. \ref{fig:hp_div}, we can observe, that the AM optimization for $\alpha = 0.005$ not converge either for 128 or 512 epochs.
-Futhermore, we can observe that $\alpha = 0.5$ results in over-contrasted FVs, and that different initializations can change the location and shape of the concept objects slightly.
-However, the content of the represented concepts are unchanged for different settings and initializations.
-Therefore, we conclude that our approach can be used for analyzing the decision-making process without carefully tuning the parameters.
-Note that the location shift of concept objects by initializations might affect the quantitative analysis of the diversity of BNN instances if we adopt a naive distance measure, e.g. measuring the distance in pixel space.
-We will make sure in the next experiment that this is not the case by using the distance measure introduced in Section \ref{sec:Methodology}.
+Hence, we would need to appropriately choose the setting such that the FVs properly extract the concepts that the networks are using for the decision-making process.
+Accordingly, we investigate the dependence of FVs on the hyperparameters, e.g., the number of epochs for SGD and the step size $\alpha$, and the initialization --- we start from two random initial points, $v_0^{(1)}$ and $v_0^{(2)}$, to solve the optimization problem \eqref{eq:FeatureVectorization}.
+From the results, shown in Figure~\ref{fig:hp_div}, we can observe that the AM optimization for $\alpha = 0.005$ does not converge even after 512 epochs, and $\alpha = 0.5$ results in over-contrasted FVs.
+We furthermore observe that different initializations can change the location and shape of the concept objects slightly, while the content of the represented concepts is unchanged for different settings and initializations.
+This result implies that our approach can be used for analyzing the decision-making process without carefully tuning the parameters.
+Note that the location shift of concept objects by initializations might strongly affect the quantitative analysis of the diversity of BNN instances if we would adopt a naive distance measure, e.g., the L2 or cosine distance in the pixel space.
+We will make sure in the next experiment that this is not the case when we use the distance measure introduced in Section~\ref{sec:Methodology}.